trebeljahr/trebeljahr.com/_booknotes/7-habits.md

 > What one thing in your business or professional life would bring similar results?

 Habit 3 is about putting the mental creation of Habit 2 into reality.
-It is about implementing of the person we want to be.
+It is about implementing the person we want to be.
 So to quickly summarize, know that you can change, decide what you want to change into, then change.

-Self awareness, imagination, conscience and independent will are the four human endowments necessary for living habits 1-3.
+Self-awareness, imagination, conscience and independent will are the four human endowments necessary for living habits 1-3.

 > Empowerment comes from learning how to use our independent will in the decisions we make every day.

 This type of will, that persists against the odds is what grit is about.
-In a way once we know our direction, we should implement relentlessly.
-Habits 1 and 2 are figuring out the direction, which jungle one is in and habit 3 is figuring out the day to day decisions.
+In a way, once we know our direction, we should work towards it relentlessly.
+Habits 1 and 2 are figuring out the direction.
+Habit 3 is figuring out the day-to-day decisions.
 Habit 3 is walking the talk.

 > Integrity is the value we place on ourselves.

 Doing the things that hurt but which are necessary is what is needed for success.
 The people able to get themselves to do it are successful, the others aren't.
-If you can do something that hurts others a lot but doesn't hurt you, and is beneficial for the view of your values and principles you can create great things.
+If you can do something that hurts others a lot but doesn't hurt you and is beneficial for the view of your values and principles you can create great things.

 > "Time management" is a misnomer - the challenge is not to manage time, but to manage ourselves.

-I question how this idea of time management, even if it means managing ourselves relates to the story of Momo?
+I question how this idea of time management, even if it means managing ourselves This insight deeply relates to [the story of Momo](/booknotes/momo).
 Why is all that talk about effectiveness necessary for a good life?

 The matrix of time management - the Eisenhower Matrix - Urgent/Important and the 4 quadrants.

 Quadrant I is urgent and important, crises and immediate problems fall here.
 However an ounce of prevention is worth a pound of cure, so the most effective actions lie in quadrant II.
-Non urgent but important activities.
+Nonurgent but important activities.
 These are the activities that can prevent fires.
 People who are very busy yet don't get things done tend to spend a lot of time in Quadrant III, urgent but not important matters.
 They have lots to do, like the Red Queen having to keep running at full speed just to stay still in the world.

 Knowing how to place activities into different quadrants is of utmost importance.
 That's what prioritization is about.

-In a way the whole idea of those quadrantd expresses the idea of long-term/short term consequence trade offs in a very succinct way.
-Quadrant II activities being the sweet spot of high impact long-term decisions that don't have immediate consequences and therefore tend to get postponed.
+In a way, the whole idea of those quadrants expresses the idea of long-term/short-term consequence trade-offs in a very succinct way.
+Quadrant II activities are at the sweet spot of high-impact long-term decisions that don't have immediate consequences and therefore tend to get postponed.
 There could be an idea added on top of that, quadrant II activities are so abundant that one needs to sort them by priority even more.
 Some things in quadrant two are simply more important than others.

 Or in yet other words quadrant II activities are the ones most likely to be procrastinated.
 They don't offer immediate gratification of solving a real problem, the consequences of acting on things in this quadrant are not directly visible and they are still very hard problems.
 It's like the deck of cards is stacked against humans and their natural biases here.
 Quadrant II is something we haven't adapted to live with because it is a quite modern invention.
 Hence we need to tune our brains ourselves to get ourselves to do these things.

 To get time for quadrant II we need to learn to say no. In a way quadrant II has to be cleaned.
-We need to put a lot less in quadrant III and IV by working more on our definition of values.
+We need to put a lot less in quadrants III and IV by working more on our definition of values.
 That is what habit 2 is about.
-Knowing what exactly is to be put in the top bowl on the shelf means to know what is to be put into quadrant II at all.
+Knowing what exactly is to be put in the top bowl on the shelf means knowing what is to be put into quadrant II at all.
 It is to know which things are important at all.
-Now if one has set this straight everything not in quadrant 2 should get a straight and forward - No. Like Derek Sievers idea of hell yeah or no or his idea of keeping only one pet and giving it all the love, or the idea of essentialism or minimalism...
+Now if one has set this straight everything, not in quadrant 2 should get a straight and forward - No.

+Like [Derek Sievers's idea of hell yeah or no](https://sive.rs/n) or [his idea of keeping only one pet and giving it all the love](https://sive.rs/pets), or the ideas of essentialism or minimalism...
 This is what all of them are about.
 Get to know what you want, pick only the top 1-3 and let the rest go to hell.

 > The enemy of the "best" is often the "good".

 > If you want to get something done, give it to a busy man.

 Being able to do Quadrant II activities only is the hard part.
 Steven Covey thinks it is about getting habit 2 straight.
 If you have the strength of conviction, if you truly have the end in mind, then the sacrifices will not feel like sacrifices anymore.
-Like a priest entering the celibate, the sacrifice will be worth if we get to the goal.
+Like a priest entering the celibate, the sacrifice will be worth it if we get to the goal.
 Therefore getting the center right - having the goal in mind strong enough is the first step.

 > Your independent will alone cannot effectively discipline you against your center.
 Form follows function.
 Management follows Leadership.

 The above quote reminds me a lot of a section from [John Bogle's Enough.](/booknotes/enough)

-Sacrificing things from quadrant III and IV to quadrant II is the thing that all of habits 1,2 and 3 want you to do.
+Sacrificing things from quadrant III and IV to quadrant II is the thing that all habits (1,2 and 3) want you to do.
 That's what effectiveness is all about in the end.
-Foregoing short term pleasures to pursue long-term goals that are clearly thought out and rationalized.
-That what [Naval Ravikant points out all self help can be boiled down to.](/booknotes/navalmanack)
+Foregoing short-term pleasures to pursue long-term goals that are thought out and rationalized.
+That is what [Naval Ravikant points out too.](/booknotes/navalmanack) All self-help can be boiled down to this insight.

 Now the question is - why doesn't that work for most people?
 Why is there a personality ethic in the first place?

 The problem is, that change like Steven Covey describes it is just goddamn hard to pull off.
-There is no secret, everybody knows that this would be the better way to live, yet most lose the dogfight with their mind in the day to day and end up fat, lazy and unhappy with their lives.
+There is no secret, that everybody knows that this would be the better way to live, yet most lose the dogfight with their mind in the day-to-day and end up fat, lazy and unhappy with their lives.

 Because fundamentally our brains are not at all wired for quadrant II activities and getting them to that place is still a mystery, even after reading 7 Habits.
 He has no good strategy to offer the poor soul, who can not fight his inner demons and develop this strong sense of self-direction and end in mind that is enough to propel him towards good actions.
 People can read 7 Habits and yet don't change at all.
 Because people don't want to change.
 They want to stick with unhealthy eating habits, unhealthy relationships and so on.
 Because they can not bear the hardness of the good life in the short term because their neural networks are acting against those interests influencing what they do day in and day out.

 > Only when you have the self awareness to examine your program - and the imagination, and conscience to create a new, unique, principle-centered program to which you can say "yes" - only then we you have sufficient independent will power to say "no", with a genuine smile, to the unimportant.

 This sums it up succinctly.
-Furthermore, it has some more detail inherent in it - namely you know which things to say yes and no to for the first time only after successfully completing habits 1 and 2.
+Furthermore, it has some more detail inherent in it - namely you know which things to say yes and no to for the first time only after completing habits 1 and 2.

 Time management generations 1-3 (todo-lists, calendar, daily and biweekly priority planning) are problematic in their ways.
 Even though they improve upon each other majorly.
 Generation 3 is essentially the modern version of agile planning and he succinctly saw its problems decades before it became as popular as it is nowadays.
 Here he summarizes it: